 The removal of chlorine is even more important in hospital systems where the water is supplied to renal wards.
 In this case the HaloSense Zero chlorine analyser not only protects the RO membranes, but it can also help to save lives.
 If any chlorine was to break through the carbon filters and make it past the RO membranes as well, it could endanger the lives of renal patients in the hospital.
 The HaloSense Zero chlorine system is a fantastic safety feature, providing an extra line of defence against the potential hazard.

-The HaloSense Zero comprises of a sensor designed to measure the absence of chlorine connected to a CRONOS® or CRIUS® controller.
+The HaloSense Zero consists of a sensor designed to measure the absence of chlorine connected to a CRONOS® or CRIUS® controller.
 The sensor can detect even very low levels of free chlorine, while the CRONOS® or CRIUS® controller acts as the brains of the system, interpreting data from the sensor.
 In the event that any free chlorine is detected, the analyser will send an alarm signal and can automatically shut off valves to prevent chlorine from reaching the RO membranes.

 So why aren’t you using this system already?
 Are there any catches?